php-llm/llm-chain/README.md

 To integrate LLMs with your application, LLM Chain supports [tool calling](https://platform.openai.com/docs/guides/function-calling) out of the box.
 Tools are services that can be called by the LLM to provide additional features or process data.

-#### Server Tools (Google Gemini)
+#### Server Tools

-Google Gemini provides built-in server-side tools for enhanced capabilities without custom implementations.
+Some platforms provide built-in server-side tools for enhanced capabilities without custom implementations:

+1. **Google Gemini** - URL Context, Google Search, Code Execution.
 See the [Server Tools Documentation](docs/google-server-tools.md) for detailed usage instructions.

 Tool calling can be enabled by registering the processors in the chain: